All Rounder

 What separates coffee from nearly every other extraction method for common beverages like wine and tea is that coffee HAS to be ground within a very precise range to extract well and in return, it must be filtered for percolation-style brewing.

 The choice of these flavor profiles is up to you to explore!
-Let this brew method guide to to using a wide variety of filter papers rather than new coffee grinders…It’s MUCH more of an affordable way to enjoy the differences in cup profiles by having more or less fines filtered out of your brew.
+Let this brew method guide ypou to using a wide variety of filter papers rather than new coffee grinders…It’s MUCH more of an affordable way to enjoy the differences in cup profiles by having more or less fines filtered out of your brew.
 Just like what grinders are doing, but with filtration.

 If you’re curious about sieving out fines, I’d advise against it unless you’re brewing a fully immersion brew, without percolation.
 In my limited experience with sieving I’ve found that sieving often chokes my percolation brews and significantly alters the flow rate more than any grinder on the market could do.
+Though, the effects of uneven particle distribution in a brew bed can be reduced through shaking the grounds in a container and using a spoon to grab the grounds in random areas and dump the scooped grounds into the brewer many times to have a more evenly dispersed particle distribution across thr brew bed (and not one side having fines and the other side having coarse particles).

 The Joy of Bypass + Minimizing Head Pressure

-As for bypass, remember…There is beauty in the faults.
+There is beauty in the faults.

 Do What You Want